 The chemistry of drying oils

-Linseed oil contains two drying fatty acids: linoleic acid, the molecules of which contain two double bonds between oxygen atoms, and linolenic acid, which contains two.
+Linseed oil contains two drying fatty acids: linoleic acid, the molecules of which contain two double bonds between oxygen atoms, and linolenic acid, which contains three.
 These can create molecular chains of practically unlimited length, i.e. polymerize, by oxidation.

 An oxygen atom in e.g. the air creates a bridge between two fatty acid molecules by bonding to one of the bonds of a double bond between oxygen atoms in each molecule.
 Thereby the fatty acid molecules are united into a bigger molecule.
 Since the linoleic acid can bond to two other fatty acid molecules and the linolenic acid can bond to three, the polymerization can continue until giant molecules have formed.
 The end result is an elastic polymer called linoxyn.